How do I notify the remittance transfer provider about a mistake with my money transfer?

-Answer: If you have a complaint about an international money transfer, contact the company that sent the money right away.
-The sooner you start the complaint process, the sooner your issue could be resolved
+If you think there was a mistake with your remittance transfer, contact the company that sent the money right away.
+The sooner you notify the company, the sooner your issue can be resolved.

 - The dollar amount of the transfer